 Llama 4 for experiments requiring full model control.
 Fine-tuning on proprietary data, sensitive documents that cannot leave local infrastructure — Llama 4 via Ollama.

-For the full research landscape: State of AI 2026 and Generative AI research hub.
+For ongoing research: State of AI 2026 and Generative AI research hub.

 For students building AI fluency: AI Briefing.